 April showers may bring May flowers, but what about providing forage for hungry pollinators that need food earlier in the year?
-To provide large amounts of flowers in late winter and early spring for emerging bees as well as hummingbirds, to help you endure the gray winter skies, and to get the most bang from your buck, add early-flowering native shrubs to your garden.
+To provide large amounts of flowers in late winter and early spring for emerging bees as well as hummingbirds and other pollinators, to help you endure the gray winter skies, and to get the most bang from your buck, add early-flowering native shrubs to your garden.
 Get new shrubs in the ground soon—so the plants benefit from winter rains, and to ensure that you have the early part of a continuous succession of flowers covered.

 Here are five early-flowering shrubs, listed in order of size from largest to smallest, that naturally occur in large areas of the Pacific Northwest region west of the Cascades.
 They grow in sun to partial shade, are fairly easy to find at native plant nurseries (as well as nurseries that don’t focus on natives), and are quite easy to grow, provided they are kept adequately moist until they are established (2 to 5 years).
 All would do well planted in unpruned hedgerows.
-When choosing any shrub, note its eventual width to be sure you have enough space for it to stretch its limbs at maturity—and to prevent future hack jobs by a pruner.
+When choosing any shrub, note its eventual width to be sure you have enough space for it to stretch its limbs and attain its natural form at maturity—and to prevent future hack jobs by a pruner.

 Red-flowering currant (Ribes sanguineum): An upright, deciduous shrub with nearly year-round appeal.
 Gorgeous, pendulous flower clusters (pictured, top) that bloom in early spring are followed by powder-blue berries.
 Leaves turn golden in late autumn.
 Larval host plant for butterfly larvae.
 Controls erosion.
 Can’t handle excessively wet soils, so be sure soil drains well and plant it away from rain gardens and other drainage areas.
 7-10 feet tall by 6-8 feet wide.